gnezd/rb-gsl/README.md

 Note that setting both `NMATRIX` and `NARRAY` variables will lead to undefined behaviour.
 Only one can be used at a time.

+Note by YCD: when nmatrix coexisted with narray, even setting just $NMATRIX to 1 will cause compilation to fail when including nmatrix.h, resulting in `have_header('nmatrix.h')` being `false`.
+As suggested by [this issue](https://github.com/SciRuby/nmatrix/issues/538), setting `#define HAVE_RB_ARRAY_CONST_PTR` right before the `#ifdef` can avoid the problem and compile in the NMatrix interface.

 ### NMatrix basic usage

 Convert an NMatrix 1D vector to GSL::Vector: